MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/purchase-order-management.md

 The SAP Purchase Order Management app is part of the SAP Procurement solution.
 It allows you to do several functions in SAP quicker and easier than using SAP GUI.
 You can search for, view, and change an existing purchase order (PO), or create a new PO.

-This video shows how you can manage your SAP PO data using the SAP Purchase Order Management app.
+See how you can manage your SAP PO data using the SAP Purchase Order Management app.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RW18zOb]